makersacademy/chitter-challenge/README.md

 - Created a new migration to add `user_id` to the peeps table as a reference to `id` in the users table as a foreign key.
 - `rake db:reset` to recreate databases with new schema.

 Updated feature tests for sending a peep to make sure the user's handle and name are present in the peep.
+Red.

 ## Reflections